-The Chief Constable of Gwent along with other Chief Constables and the Home Office currently has 148 claims in respect of unlawful discrimination arising from transitional provisions in the Police Pension Regulations 2015.
-These claims against the Police Pension Scheme (the Aarons case) had previously stayed behind the McCloud/Sargeant judgement, but have now been lifted and a case management hearing was held on 25 October 2019.
+The Chief Constable of Gwent along with other Chief Constables and the Home Office currently has 146 claims in respect of unlawful discrimination arising from transitional provisions in the Police Pension Regulations 2015.
+These claims against the Police Pension Scheme (the Aarons case) had previously stayed behind the McCloud/Sargeant judgement but have now been lifted and a case management hearing was held on 25 October 2019.
 The resulting Order of 28 October 2019 included an interim declaration that the claimants are entitled to be treated as if they had been given full transitional protection and had remained in their existing scheme after 1 April 2015.
 This interim declaration applies to claimants only.
 However, the Government made clear that non-claimants who are in the same position as claimants will be treated fairly to ensure they do not lose out.
 This was re-iterated in the Written Ministerial Statement on 25 March 2020.

-The Police Minister has indicated that remedy period will not end before 2022.
-The Treasury are consulting on proposals to implement remedy in the coming months to be followed by primary legislation and scheme regulation.
+The Police Minister has indicated that the remedy period will not end before 2022/23.
+It is anticipated the Treasury will consult on proposals to implement remedy in the coming months to be followed by primary legislation and scheme regulation.